SHARE

 A person holds a large, bumpy yellow lemon with attached green leaves.
 The background features a patterned tiled surface in shades of gray and beige. // FoodNouveau.com

-Amalfi lemons are rare outside Italy, but experimenting with other varieties like Meyer lemons can yield delicious results.
+Amalfi lemons are rare outside Italy, but experimenting with other varieties, such as Meyer lemons, can yield delicious results.
 Meyer lemons, available roughly from November to March, are sweeter with a floral aroma.
 You can mix zest and juice from regular and Meyer lemons or use only Meyer lemons for a sweeter, less tangy gelato—a favorite among many.

 A group of bright yellow Meyer lemons, with one cut in half, are scattered on a white cloth with a blue grid pattern. // FoodNouveau.com

-Lemon zest plays a central role in this lemon gelato recipe, imparting a vibrant lemon aromaI strongly recommend using a microplane to zest not only lemons but all citrus fruits.
-The inexpensive but extremely durable tool allows you to zest the colorful outer skin of the fruit effortlessly, leaving all bitter white pith behind and maximizing flavor extraction from the fruit’s colorful outer skin.
+Lemon zest plays a central role in this lemon gelato recipe, imparting a vibrant lemon aromaI strongly recommend using a Microplane to zest not only lemons but all citrus fruits.
+The inexpensive but extremely durable tool allows you to zest the fruit’s colorful outer skin effortlessly, leaving the bitter white pith behind and maximizing flavor extraction.

 About the Gelato Base Used in this Recipe

-To make lemon gelato, I like to use a Sicilian-style gelato base, which uses cornstarch instead of egg yolks as a thickening agent.
-This is my favorite gelato base and I think its silky texture complements the zesty lemon flavor perfectly.
-Learn all about Sicilian-style gelato.
+To make lemon gelato, I like to use a Sicilian-style gelato base, which uses cornstarch as the main thickening agent.
+This is my favorite gelato base, and I think its silky texture complements the zesty lemon flavor perfectly.

 VIDEO: Watch how Sicilian-style gelato is made